cdelker/schemdraw/docs/usage/placement.rst

 Labels are added to elements using the :py:meth:`schemdraw.elements.Element.label` method.
 Some unicode utf-8 characters are allowed, such as :code:`'1μF'` and :code:`'1MΩ'` if the character is included in your font set.
 Alternatively, in the Matplotlib backend, full LaTeX math expressions can be rendered when enclosed in `$..$`, such as :code:`r'$\tau = \frac{1}{RC}$'`
-For full details on LaTeX math support, see `Matplotlib Mathtext <https://matplotlib.org/3.3.0/tutorials/text/mathtext.html/>`_
+For full details on LaTeX math support, see `Matplotlib Mathtext <https://matplotlib.org/3.3.0/tutorials/text/mathtext.html/>`_.
+The SVG backend supports a limited subset of Mathtext, including most special characters, subscripts, and superscripts.

 Subscripts and superscripts are also added using LaTeX math mode, for example: